gitter-badger/ecs/README.md

 }
 ```

-### I dont need reactive events processing and want more performance.
+### I dont need dependency injection (I heard, it's very slooooow! / I want to use my own way to inject).
 How I can do it?

-Reactive events support can be removed with **LEOECS_DISABLE_REACTIVE** preprocessor define:
+Builtin DI can be removed with **LEOECS_DISABLE_INJECT** preprocessor define:
-* No any reaction on filter entities list change.
+* No `EcsInject` attribute.
+* No automatic injection for `EcsWorld` and `EcsFilter<>` fields.
+* Less code size.

+### I used reactive systems and filter events before, but now I can't find them.
+How I can get it back?

+Reactive events support was removed for performance reason and for more clear execution flow of components processing by systems:
+* Less internal magic.
-* Related code will be eliminated from ECS assembly.
+* Less code size.
-* Filters should be updated faster.
+* Small performance gain.
 * Less memory usage.

+If you really need them - better to stay on ["v20180422 release"](https://github.com/Leopotam/ecs/releases/tag/v20180422).

 ### How it fast relative to Entitas?

-Some test can be found at [this repo](https://github.com/echeg/unityecs_speedtest).
-Tests can be obsoleted, better to grab last versions of frameworks and check locally.
+[Previous version](https://github.com/Leopotam/ecs/releases/tag/v20180422) was benchmarked at [this repo](https://github.com/echeg/unityecs_speedtest).
+Current version works in slightly different manner, better to grab last versions of ECS frameworks and check boths locally on your code.